MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 - Provide the app with package identity
 - Implement the Share contract

-## Provide unpackaged apps package identity
+## Provide unpackaged apps with package identity

 An app can get package identity in two ways: